ebeauce/ILSI/README.md

 ```

 ## Tutorials
 Check out the *tests* folder for example scripts.
-Jupyter notebooks can be run to reproduce the results shown in Beaucé et al. 2021.
-You might need to install some extra packages to run the examples (*e.g.* seaborn or h5py).
+Jupyter notebooks can be run to reproduce the results shown in Beaucé et al. 2022.
+See the list of required packages at the top of the scripts.
+The `plotFMC` and `functionsFMC` librairies are from the FMC repository available at [https://github.com/Jose-Alvarez/FMC](https://github.com/Jose-Alvarez/FMC).

 ## Questions?